anhnguyendepocen/431-notes/README.md

-# 431-notes
+This the repository for Professor Love's notes for 431 in Fall 2020.

-Data Science for Biological, Medical and Health Research: Notes for PQHS/CRSP/MPHP 431
+To view the notes, visit XXXXX.